MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/edge-shortcuts.md

 **Q: Can I add shortcuts for my Google Chrome users?**

 **A**: Not through the Microsoft 365 admin center.
-They can create their own shortcuts in Chrome by going to settings for Manage search engines, and, under Other search engines, adding a site name, keyword, and Query URL.
+Users can create their own shortcuts in Chrome by going to settings for Manage search engines, and under Other search engines, adding a site name, keyword, and Query URL.

 **Q: Can I use these same keywords when using Windows Search?**